MIDL-Conference/midl-website-2023/pages/doctoral.md

 ## Doctoral Symposium

-Alongside the main conference, MIDL 2023 will host a doctoral symposium.
+Alongside the main conference, MIDL 2023 will host a doctoral symposium on July 9th.
 This event is geared towards trainees (graduate students, research assistants, early post-docs) and will feature speakers, a career panel, and local Nashville tour events.